 Do you wonder, “We don’t want to over-improve for our neighborhood.
 If we decide to renovate, how much renovation value will return at resale?”

 And then the popular question, “Is it feasible to buy a property, then tear-down the existing structure to build new?”

 Do you love your existing location, but could use some upgrades or additional amenities or enhancements?

 Have you been scouring the for-sale marketplace to find something that better suits your lifestyle needs – but can’t find something meeting your specific criteria?

 Do you wonder to yourself, “Is it more economical to build new or renovate?

 These are all great questions.
 As a matter of fact, we get similar inquiries every day from individuals considering their options and looking for expert advice.
 So here we’d like to address some of the most common questions related to major renovations and renovation value.

 Generally speaking, it is often more economical to build new than complete a major renovation project.

 Why?
-For one, you may be spending money to demolish existing value.
+For one, on a major renovation project, you may be spending money to demolish existing value.
 So before starting the new renovation work, you have already spent money to reduce value to prepare for the new changes.

 Also, with a renovation project, you’ll have to work around existing conditions, which takes more thought, coordination, and time.
 For sure, you’ll uncover some unforeseen circumstances during demolition that need attention.